 Opportunities (External circumstances you can leverage.
 Maybe you live next to the city where someone with your set of skills is needed, or you can signup for the course that will increase your education level in a short amount of time.
 Maybe there are networking events you can attend to work on your professional network?)

 Threats (Something that can negatively impact your situation – like the changing economy, the virus, your level of education being not enough for you to be promoted, and so on.)

 In short, SWOT is for you to then leverage your strengths to be able to use the opportunities that arise or work on your weaknesses to change them into strengths.

-- Learn about self-compassion.
-Without accepting that your value doesn’t come from your successes, you will be a harsh critic for yourself.
+Learn about self-compassion.
+Without accepting that your value doesn’t come from your successes, you will be a harsh critic of yourself.
 You need YOU to hold your hand too.

-- And last but not least – try therapy or coaching.
+And last but not least – talk to a mental health professional.
 We can only do so much by ourselves – when mental health is involved.
 Sometimes the Imposter Syndrome goes hand in hand with a personality disorder, depression, or severe case of anxiety.
-There’s no point in trying to do it alone, that’s why we’re here for – the mental health professionals.
+There’s no point in trying to do it alone, that’s what we’re here for – mental health professionals.

 Imposter Syndrome is a phenomenon that happens when on a journey “up your hill” you encounter success.

 Oftentimes, we don’t give ourselves enough credit.
 The fact that we don’t know EVERYTHING somehow casts this shadow on the knowledge and experience we already have.

 Or when it feels EASY for us – so easy in fact that it feels like anyone could do it.
 Well not anyone has YOUR experience and knowledge, but it’s somehow not easy to realize at times.